Learning Support Services for Students with Disabilities (LSS) Electronic Text (e-text) Conversion Policy

 - The student must provide LSS with a copy of the material that is to be converted to e-text.
 LSS staff may provide assistance to students in acquiring books from the campus bookstore; however, the student is still responsible for the cost of the material.
 Students may acquire used books whenever possible.

 - LSS will complete converting the course material in as short a time as possible.
-The student may pick-up the book at LSS when conversion is complete.
+The converted materials are shared with the student via BOX.
+The student may pick-up the hardcopy materials from LSS when conversion is complete.

 To arrange for audio textbooks/scanned texts:

 If your LSS Accommodation Letter recommends audio text format or electronic texts, it's definitely worth your while to try them out.

 Submit a copy of your course syllabi to Learning Support Services (LSS) Office.
 We will assign a membership for audiobook downloads from Learning Ally.
 If the textbook is not available on audiobook, then we will need to scan your textbook and convert it into an e-reader format.